Exiled Morales says fears fraud in next Bolivia vote, or coup after

 By Juan Bustamante and Nicolás Misculin

-BUENOS AIRES, March 3 (Reuters) - Bolivian former president Evo Morales, who resigned last year under pressure from the military, says while he is confident his political party will win re-run elections scheduled for May, he fears they will be fraudulent or followed by a coup.
+BUENOS AIRES, March 3 (Reuters) - Bolivian former President Evo Morales, who resigned last year under pressure from the military, says he is confident his political party will win re-run elections scheduled for May, but fears they will be fraudulent or followed by a coup.

 He cited a recently published independent analysis of the election he was initially judged to have won in October by two researchers at MIT's Election Data and Science Lab as evidence for his claim.

-An Organization of American States audit that found serious irregularities in October was flawed, the MIT study said, and concluded that it was "very likely" Morales won the vote by the 10 percentage points needed to avoid a runoff.
+An Organization of American States audit that found serious irregularities in October was flawed, the study said, and concluded that it was "very likely" Morales won the vote by the 10 percentage points needed to avoid a run-off.

-Morales has been barred from running in the May polls but is backing his former economy minister Luis Arce Catacora as the candidate for MAS.
+Morales has been barred from running in the May polls but is backing his former economy minister, Luis Arce Catacora, as the MAS candidate.

 "We are sure that we are going to win the elections.
 Only a fraud or a coup can get in the way," Morales said.